Generalization Performance of Empirical Risk Minimization on Over-parameterized Deep ReLU Nets: Global Minima of ERM on Over-Parameterized Deep Nets for Noisy Data

-We then provide optimal generalization error bounds for global minima of \eqref{target-optimization} for different a-priori information.
-Let's begin with the widely used class of smooth regression functions.
-The classical results in \citep{Gyorfi2002} showed that
+We then provide optimal generalization error { rates} for global minima of \eqref{target-optimization} for different a-priori information.
+Let us begin with the widely used class of smooth regression functions.
+The classical results in \cite{Gyorfi2002} showed that